CCI-MOC/xdmod-cntr/XdmodAID.md

 As an example, they do have the goal of being able to run xdmod on kubernetes, something that we have already demonstrated.
 However, I have the suspeicion deployment of xdmod on kubernetes is a low priority for them.

+I also don't see a collaboration happening as the design sensibilities of the MOC and xdmod team don't really align all that well.
+Based on my review of their source code and database structure, I have the viewpoint that it does somethings well and does somethings not quite as well.
+They have allowed some questionable code in, and although it is not perfect, it does seem to work.

 # Dockerfiles